jaimetur/PhotoMigrator/help/3-synology-photos.md

   ```
   ./CloudPhotoMigrator.run --synology-remove-duplicates-albums
   ```
-  With this example, the script will connect to Synology Photos database and will delete all Duplicates Albums found.
+  With this example, the script will connect to your Synology Photos account and will delete all Duplicates Albums found.